 Apart from the milk, the animals will produce other resources which can be useful.
 Dairy cattle produce a lot of manure, which, if managed properly can be a great resource to the farm.
 Manure management will be tied closely to the feeding plan.
 You can use manure for your farmland if you have a farm or can use it as biogas or give to farmers who need natural fertilizers.
 Every farm will need a manure management plan, but depending on the size of your farm, you might also need a nutrient management plan.

 Get Funding and Licenses

+Now that you know the basics of how to start a dairy farm? you can move to the next step, i.e legal licenses and funding.
+Once you are done with the preliminary work of research, location and other such things, you should shift your focus on the legalities of your business.
 A farm requires a large one-time expenditure to get started.
-Buying an existing dairy farm makes the task easier and can save money if you can do the repairs yourself.
+Hence, buying an existing dairy farm makes the task easier and can save money if you can do the repairs yourself: also you will save time on the set-up of the dairy farm.
 Whether you plan on buying a farm or starting it all by yourself from scratch, you will need the following facilities:

 - A sterile facility for storing milk and for pasteurizing

 - Sheds or barns protected from weather